 To ensure the safety of your pet under anesthesia, all surgical and dental patients are offered pre-surgical blood work, and in addition, geriatric patients are offered EKGs.

 Please call our office to schedule a pre-surgical consult and discuss the procedure with your veterinarian.
 Specific instructions will be given to you upon scheduling the procedure.

-We have board-certified surgeons on staff, and competitive pricing – please call for a free evaluation and estimate for all surgeries!
+We offer surgeries at our clinic and competitive pricing – please call for a free evaluation and estimate for all surgeries!

-24-hour pet care is generally provided after major surgeries and accommodated on as needed basis.
+24-hour pet care is generally provided after major surgeries and accommodated on an as needed basis.

 Wellness and Vaccines

 At Garden City Veterinary Care, we believe annual wellness care is imperative to keeping your pet happy and healthy!

 During your annual physical exam, your veterinarian fully examine your pet and speak to you about vaccinations, preventative care for Heartworms, Gastrointestinal Parasites, and Ectoparasites.

 Vaccines contain small quantities of modified or “killed” viruses, bacteria or other disease-causing organisms.
 When administered, they stimulate your dog’s immune system to produce disease-fighting cells and proteins – or antibodies- to protect against such diseases.